anakic/querystorm-docs/SQL/formatting.md

 In the example, we're using the `ClearBackgroundColor` function to clean any previously applied formatting, after which we apply formatting to the desired rows via the `SetBackgroundColor` function.

-It might seem strange to use a `SELECT` statement to modify row formatting, but it's fairly easy to get used to, and there doesn't seem to be a better way of doing it via SQL.
+It might seem strange to use a `SELECT` statement to modify row formatting, but it's fairly easy to get used to, and there doesn't seem to be a more elegant way of doing it via SQL.

 ## Formatting cells

-As with rows, we can use the `SetBackgroundColor` function to format cells.

-Let's color cells based on the values they contain:
+We can use the `SetBackgroundColor` function to format cells as well.
+Here's an example of coloring cells based on their values:

 ``` SQL
 select